DETERMINISTIC6G/NetworkDelayEmulator/README.md

 To give an impression on the accuracy to be expected with the NetworkDelayEmulator, we performed measurements with the following virtual bridge setup.
 We used network taps in fiber optic cables (marked with `x`) and an FPGA network measurement card from Napatech (NT40E3-4-PTP) to capture the traffic from H1 (sender) to H2 (receiver) with nano-second precision.

-The sender app on H1 sends minimum-size UDP packets at a rate of 100 pkt/s to the receiver app on H2.
+The sender app on H1 sends minimum-size (64B) UDP packets at a rate of 100 pkt/s and at a speed of 10 Gbps to the receiver app on H2.

 The QDisc is configure with a normal distribution with mean = 10 ms and stddev = 1 ms.